We'll make it easy for you to figure out if you have to pay estimated taxes and if so, how much.

 If you had your previous year's overpayment credited to your current year's estimated tax payments

 If you don't figure your estimated payments until after April when the first one is due

 If you unexpectedly make a lot of money in one quarter

 You calculate that you need to pay $10,000 in estimated taxes throughout the year, and you don't make your first payment until June 15 (when the second estimate is due), so your first payment will be $5,000.
 Your September payment and your January payment will be $2,500 each.
 However, you may still owe an underpayment penalty for the first quarter.

 For fishermen and farmers

 You have special criteria to meet, but you may end up paying less in estimated taxes.
-You're considered a qualified farmer or fisherman if you earn more than two thirds of your gross income from farming or commercial fishing.
+You're considered a qualified farmer or fisherman if you earn more than two thirds of your taxable gross income from farming or commercial fishing.

-If you're not sure you qualify, or how this all works, TurboTax can help you figure your gross taxable income and what fishing and farming income you can include as qualified income.
+If you're not sure you qualify, or how this all works, TurboTax can help you figure your taxable gross income and what fishing and farming income you can include as qualified income.

 Perfect for independent contractors

 Find more tax deductions so you can keep more of the money you earn withTurboTax Self-Employed.